C2SM/processing-chain/doc/source/jobs.rst

 The jobs described here are available for use in the processing chain.

 For **COSMO**, you can choose from the following jobs.
-As some jobs depend on the result of others, the order indicated here as to be respected:
+As some jobs depend on the result of others, the order indicated here has to be respected:

 1.  :func:`jobs.biofluxes.main` | :func:`jobs.icbc.main` |
     :func:`jobs.meteo.main` | :func:`jobs.emissions.main` |